Witchhammer: Historical basis

 The story of the film is based on Václav Kaplický's book Kladivo na čarodějnice (1963), a novel about witch trials in Northern Moravia during the 1670s.
 Kryštof Alois Lautner is a historical figure who is portrayed accurately in the novel.

 The film is also an allegory substituting the Inquisition for show trials in Communist regimes.
 Vávra had political trials in the 1950s in mind when co-writing the film.
 With the Warsaw Pact invasion of Czechoslovakia in 1968 following the Prague Spring, scholar Peter Hames wrote that it was "difficult to see" Witchhammer "as anything other than a response to the political realities of the post-invasion period".
 Richard Chatten of The Independent wrote the film was "possibly Vavra's indirect disclaimer to a paper to which he was obliged to lend his name in 1968 endorsing the Soviet invasion".

 Production

 Director Otakar Vávra made the film in 1969.
 In crafting the screenplay with Ester Krumbachová, Vávra drew from Kaplický's novel and also records from the historical trials in Šumperk.
 Vávra was reminded of trials he had seen in the 1950s, stating that "In historical records I came upon sensible, hard-working people who fell quite unexpectedly into the clutches of the revived medieval witch trial machine".
 Changes made from the novel include beginning the film with women bathing, to the scorn of a monk, as opposed to the novel, which begins with knitting.
 Vávra and Krumbachová thus set up a theme of sexual repression as political repression, which Krumbachová would continue in her next screenplays.

 The film was produced by Barrandov Studios.
 Cinematographer Josef Illík shot the film in CinemaScope.
 Krumbachová is also credited with writing the "soldiers' song" used in the film.

+Sona Valentová revealed that the props used in the inquisition scene, including the instruments of torture, which were from the museum, had to be authentic.